Since 2008, the trend towards renting an Airbnb has taken the accommodation industry by storm.

 Many hosts take pride in designing their space and making it as attractive as possible.

-Another new feature, “Airbnb Plus,” allows you to choose from a selection of spaces which have been verified for high quality and design.
+Another new feature, “Airbnb Plus,” allows you to choose from a selection of spaces that have been verified for high quality and design.

 This favors those hosts who have gone the extra mile to make your experience better.

 Note, these are premium listings, so the cost is typically higher than average.

 Airbnb is a safe platform to reserve accommodation.
 With the availability of customer reviews, you'll know what to expect.

 It is best to book with owners who have already received positive reviews (I.e., avoid new listings).

 There have been a few instances where the host had refunded me for various reasons, including when Airbnb took the financial hit to ensure my satisfaction.

 I’m never afraid to book on Airbnb because I know they will do anything they can to guarantee their customer’s satisfaction.

 I was recently given $100 of Airbnb credit and awarded a refund only because a host didn’t respond to my messages before I arrived in Montenegro.